Bans Beria railway station

 Bansberia railway station is railway station on Bandel–Katwa line, in Bengal, India connecting from to Katwa, and under the jurisdiction of Howrah railway division of Eastern Railway zone.
 It is situated at Bansberia, Hooghly district in the Indian state of West Bengal.
 It serves Bansberia town, Boropara, Chak Bansberia and surrounding area.
 The distance between Howrah and Bansberia railway station is approximately 44 km.

 History

 The Hooghly–Katwa Railway constructed a line from Bandel to Katwa in 1913.
-This line including Bans Beria railway station was electrified in 1994–96 with 25 kV overhead line.
+This line including Bansberia railway station was electrified in 1994–96 with 25 kV overhead line.